codio/site/source/blog/articles/2014/04/quick-node.html.md

 full_width: true
 ---

-# Quick Start with Node.js in less than Five Steps

 ## 1. Setup
 First we create a new empty project and delete the `index.html`.
 If you want you can add some info to the `README.md`.